Is RAD a Mental Illness?

 • Taking volunteering classes with children to learn skills about interacting and dealing with them if there is a lack.

-Reactive Attachment Disorder is indeed a recognised mental illness that stems from early relational trauma.
+Reactive Attachment Disorder is a recognised mental health disorder of early childhood, classified under trauma‑ and stressor‑related disorders in the DSM‑5‑TR.
 While it can deeply affect emotional development, early detection, stable caregiving, and therapeutic intervention can make a significant difference.
 Understanding RAD is essential for promoting healthier childhood experiences and long-term psychological well-being.

 Disclaimer: